mplough/mplough.github.io/_posts/2022-03-18-iphone-sharpening.md

 title:  "iPhone 13 Pro over-sharpening"
 ---

-The iPhone 13 Pro's camera application over-sharpens photos during post-processing.
-As a result, photos taken with the best smartphone camera hardware available end up looking like they belong next to a RealPlayer embed on some Tripod site from 1999.
+The iPhone 13 Pro's camera application drastically over-sharpens photos during post-processing.
 The over-sharpening occurs whether shooting HEIF or ProRAW.
 With HEIF the over-sharpening is unrecoverable.
 With ProRAW, however, it is possible to defeat the over-sharpening by performing a null edit on the image in the Photos app on the phone.

 To illustrate the severity of the issue and the possibility of defeating it, I took three pictures of my 2020 13-inch MacBook Pro screen displaying